CodeForPhilly/balancer-main/README.md

 Get the code using git by either forking or cloning `CodeForPhilly/balancer-main`

 Tools used to run Balancer:
-1. `OpenAI API`: Ask for the API key and add it to `config/env/env.dev`
+1. `OpenAI API`: Ask for an API key and add it to `config/env/env.dev`
-2. `Anthropic API`: Ask for the API key and add it to `config/env/env.dev`
+2. `Anthropic API`: Ask for an API key and add it to `config/env/env.dev`

 Tools used for development:
 1. `Docker`: Install Docker Desktop